 6. Office established

-(1) There is established by this subsection an Office of Health Review.
+(1) The body called the “Office of Health Review”, established previously under this Act, continues under the name “Health and Disability Services Complaints Office”.

 (2) The Office consists of the Director and the members of the staff of the Office.